dschenck/easytree/docs/index.rst

 -------------------------------------------------------
 :code:`easytree` differs from :code:`jsontree` (see `here <https://github.com/dougn/jsontree>`_) in two important ways:

-1. list elements, when appended to an :code:`easytree`, recursively become tree branches if they are themselves lists, sets, tuples or dictionaries.
+1. elements, when attached or appended to an :code:`easytree`, recursively become tree branches if they are themselves lists, sets, tuples or dictionaries.
-2. :code:`easytree` is designed to make building a tree easier for the user, regardless of the datatype of the tree leaves; in other words, serialization of an :code:`easytree` merely converts the tree to a dictionary, list or underlying value (for leaves)
+2. :code:`easytree` is designed to make building a tree easier for the user, regardless of the datatype of the tree leaves; in other words, serialization of an :code:`easytree` merely converts the tree to a dictionary, list or underlying value (for leaves).
+It does not serialize to JSON.

 Compare:
 ::